 Surprisingly, Vung Tau has changed for the better!
 Or so I’d heard.
 So when my Mum and 3 of her friends (all of whom were in their 60s) made plan for a weekend trip to Vung Tau and asked me to join, I said yes right away.
 I wanted to see how different the new Vung Tau would be, compared to my own experiences with it 12 years ago.
 Thank God, I wasn’t disappointed.
 Let me debunk these 3 myths of Vung Tau for you now.

-(I painfully forgot my camera at home, which explained the lower-quality photos I have here compared to my previous posts’.
-Well, sorry, but I hope you find them useful anyway!)
+(I painfully forgot my camera at home, which explained the lower-quality photos I have here compared to those in my previous posts’.
+I hope you find them useful anyway!)

 Myth 1: Vung Tau’s beaches are hideous and dirty

 In the past, Vung Tau’s beaches were filled with trash.
 People ate on the beaches and littered right there.
-Also, the large number of visitors from Saigon and nearby provinces used to challenge the city’s capacity for hosting tourists, making it quite difficult to book hotel rooms, hire deckchairs on the beach or find some peace and tranquility.
+At the same time, the large number of visitors from Saigon and nearby provinces used to challenge the city’s capacity for hosting tourists.
+Demands for tourist services went up, making it quite difficult to book hotel rooms, hire deckchairs on the beach or find some peace and tranquility here.

-Myth 2: There’s nothing to do and see in Vung Tau besides the beaches
+Myth 2: There’s nothing to do and see in Vung Tau beside the beaches

 Truth be told, people who have visited seaside destinations in central Vietnam often disparage Vung Tau’s boring attractions.
 I personally don’t think highly of attractions in Vung Tau either.
 However, it’s fair enough to say these attractions should suffice to entertain you for a weekend trip here.

-And here’s the view you will see along the climb.
+And here’s the view you will see while climbing.
 I bet the view from the top is much more beautiful!